Kauai’s Secret/Sacred Falls Kayak & Waterfall Hike

 What to Know When You Go

 - Based on our excellent experience, I can recommend Kayak Kauai’s tour.
-The cost is $85 for adults and $60 for kids 12 and under.
 I felt like the quality of the stable kayaks, tour guide, and lunch were at a high standard in comparison to what I saw from other companies.
 By the way, the folks at Kayak Kauai “invented” this tour in 1988 per their website.
 Their guided tours are 5 hours long.

 - Wear sunscreen and a hat or visor.